The Pressure Immobilisation Technique (PIT) is a first aid treatment that disrupts the flow of lymph around the body.

 Table of Contents

-In order to further restrict lymphatic flow and help immobilise the limb, apply a further pressure bandage — commencing at the fingers or toes of the bitten limb and extending upward, covering as much of the limb as possible.
-The bandage should be applied over existing clothing.
-The purpose is to further restrict lymphatic flow and assist immobilisation.
+To further restrict lymphatic flow and help immobilise the limb, apply a second pressure bandage.
+Commence at the fingers or toes (the distal end) of the bitten limb and extend upwards, and cover as much of the limb as possible.
+Also take care to mark the bite site with a pen or texta.